Azure/Enterprise-Scale/docs/Deploy/deploy-lz-vnet.md

 ## Azure Policy - Landing Zone VNet Deployment

-We currently provide two policies to deploy VNets in landing zone and peer them to either traditional VNet hubs or Azure Virtual Wan Hubs.
-The policy definition can be found [here](https://github.com/Azure/Enterprise-Scale/blob/main/azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560%20(3fc1081d-6105-4e19-b60c-1ec1252cf560)/ESLZ%20(ESLZ)/.AzState/Microsoft.Authorization_policyDefinitions-Deploy-VNET-HubSpoke.parameters.json).
+We currently provide a policy to deploy VNets in landing zones and peer them to a traditional VNet hub.
+This policy definition (Deploy-VNET-HubSpoke) is part of the greater set of policies provided as standard in the template found [here](https://github.com/Azure/Enterprise-Scale/blob/main/eslzArm/managementGroupTemplates/policyDefinitions/policies.json#L878).

 ### Deploy-VNet-HubSpoke - Assignment at subscription